mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 --- abstract

-This draft specifies a new HTTP/3 method CONNECT-IP to proxy IP traffic.
+This draft specifies a new HTTP method CONNECT-IP to proxy IP traffic.
 CONNECT-IP uses HTTP/3 Datagrams to use QUIC Datagrams for efficient transport of tunneled or proxied IP packets, with the possibility to fallback to HTTP/3 over relibale QUIC streams, or even